 - Breeding standards are already law and now breeders must also be registered, making the removal of rogue operators easier

-However, I’m yet to be convinced of the benefit of cat owners being asked to register their cats (please try in the comments!)
+- I’m yet to be convinced of the benefit of cat owners being asked to register their cats.
 Most owned cats have no harmful effect on communities or councils.
 There are existing laws on the removal of unidentified stray cats that function perfectly well.

-Compulsory microchipping and desexing are an excellent idea for all cats, but the existing databases you already pay for are still necessary, and in my opinion, all that is needed.
-Why did we create a duplicate register?
-There’s probably no intent other than to create a neat single database so let’s see how it goes.
+- Compulsory microchipping and desexing are an excellent idea for all cats, but the existing databases you already pay for are still necessary, and in my opinion, all that is needed.

 In the past week there have been two major advances in the vital fight to reduce the number of dogs and cats euthanased every year.
 We’ve seen the passage of the Dog And Cat Management (Miscellaneous) Amendment Bill through the South Australian parliament.
 We’ve also see the first Australian state move to ban greyhound racing.